Skip to main content

 Class itinerary

-The Learn to Row (LTR) program will teach rowing terminology, proper rowing mechanics to stay safe* and avoid injury, how to scull (rowing with 2 oars), different techniques for steering a boat, self-rescue if you fall out of a boat, and rowing with other traffic on the Grand River.
-Our goal is for you to feel comfortable rowing on your own or with other people.
-No rowing experience is required for any of our classes.
+You will be taught by our experienced coach and volunteer rowers.
+The program will focus primarily on teaching the rowing technique & proper rowing mechanics to stay safe.
+You will learn how to scull (rowing with 2 oars), different techniques for steering a boat, and rowing with other traffic on the Grand River.
+Our goal is for you to feel comfortable rowing on your own or with other people in larger boats.

 WEEK 1